hanifmuslim96/qawaidularba/README.md

 - [Ara Hamah Kilania Font](https://arbfonts.com/ara-hamah-kilania-font-download.html) : " Stylish, modern, and neat arabic font " by Nabil MRAD

 ## License
 This project is licensed under the MIT license, Copyright (c) 2020 hanifmuslim96.
-For more information see LICENSE.md.
+For more information see [LICENSE](LICENSE).